 AREA CREDITS

-Writing and Speaking: (6 credits)
+Communication: (6 credits)

 ENGL 1120 (Composition II) 3

 ENGL 2210 (Professional and Technical Communication) 3

-Students who do not place into ENGL 1120 may apply the credi it hours from the prerequisite ENGL 1110 (or its
+Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice a rea requirements below.
+equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.

 Mathematics and Statistics: (3 credits)

-Please see the required mathematics courses listed in your selecte d concentration below.
+Please see the required mathematics courses listed in your selected conce ntration below.
 One course will fulfill the

 General Education requirement of 3 credits.

 Physical and Natural Sciences: (4 credits)

-Please see the required science courses listed in your selected conc centration below.
+Please see the required science courses listed in your selected concentration on below.
 One course will fulfill the General

 Education requirement of 4 credits.

 Social and Behavioral Sciences: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Social and Bel navioral Sciences.

-Humanities: (3 credits) 3
+Select one course from the UNM Core Curriculum in Social and Behavioral Sciences.
+Humanities: (3 credits)

 Select one course from the UNM Core Curriculum in Humanities.
-5

 Second Language: (3 credits)

 3

-Select one course from UNM Core Curriculum in Second Language -
+Select one course from UNM Core Curriculum in Second Language.

 Arts and Design: (3 credits)

 3

-Select one course from the UNM Core Curriculum in Arts and Desig gn.
+Select one course from the UNM Core Curriculum in Arts and Design.

-Student Choice: (6 credits) -
+Student Choice: (6 credits)

 6

-Coloct two additional Conoral Education courses from the Conor
+Select two additional General Education courses from the General Educ ration areas above or the courses listed